Haupt Gelatin Adhesive

 Water Bath Method for Sections on Subbed Slides:

-Fill water bath/floatation bath with distilled or deionized water with temperature set and maintained at 5°C-10°C below the melting point of embedding medium or according to laboratory protocol.
+1. Fill water bath with distilled water; maintain temperature at 5°- 10°C below melting point of embedding medium.

 Vapor Fixation Method for Sections on Subbed Slides:

-- Under fume hood, add 2-4 ml of concentrated formaldehyde to the bottom of a Coplin jar.
+2. Under fume hood, add 2-4 ml of concentrated formaldehyde to bottom of a Coplin jar.

-- Remove slides from Coplin jar; dry according to laboratory protocol.
+5. Remove slides from Coplin jar; drain and dry.

 Method for Resin, Plastic/MMA Sections on Subbed Slides: